WangJiuming/YOLOOP/README.md

 After obtaining the model checkpoint, you are ready to perform chromatin loop detection efficiently with YOLOOP.

-First, we need to configure the hyperparameters for the model in data.json.
-Specifically, we need to customize the path to the dataset.
+First, you need to configure the hyperparameters for the model in data.json.
+Specifically, you need to customize the path to the dataset.
 ```bach
 python config.py -detect <path_to_contact_map>
 ```
 For detection (with the -detect flag), the path to loop annotations is not required.

-Then, we are ready to call the detection procedure.
+Then, you are ready to call the detection procedure.
 The standard calling would be as the following.
 ```bach
 python detect.py --device cuda --map <path_to_contact_map> --weight <path_to_model_checkpoint> --ouput <path_to_output_dir>
 ```